Extension of presumption for entitlement for cancers in firefighters.

 Make sure that the products have not been recalled by checking the Health Canada Consumer Product Safety Product Recall page.

 If you need to find out if a product has been recalled, you can contact the retailer or manufacturer or check for recent recalls and safety alerts on the Health Canada webpage.
 Double check infant products like playpens, car seats or strollers, still have the manufacturers label including model and date of manufacture on it.

 Don’t sell toys with loose parts like buttons or knobs that can easily become choking hazards.

 Buyer Beware.
-When you buy products from flea markets yard sales or even online, you should always ask questions about he item you are considering.
-Ask the seller where they bought it, how long they have had it or has it every been repaired or recalled.
+When you buy products from flea markets yard sales or even online, you should always ask questions about the item you are considering.
+Ask the seller where they bought it, how long they have had it or if it has ever been repaired or recalled.
 If you are buying infant products look for the manufacturers tags and check online for recalls on the item.

 If you, or a loved one, has been injured by a product, you can make a product liability claim against the manufacturer or seller of the unsafe product.
 Call us today for a free consultation.
 We will gladly answer all of your questions and concerns so that you have all of the facts about making a claim

 Inviting a few friends over to celebrate the season or ring in the new year?
 Your social host liability and responsibilities go further than just providing the memorable music, drinks and delicious appetizers.
 As a social host, you are responsible for ensuring the safety of your guests.
 While you don’t have the same responsibilities as someone who runs a bar or restaurant, if you are having an event in your home or on your property where alcohol is served, you may have more legal responsibilities than you think.